 Eligibility: The FES can only award scholarships to applicants from abroad who have already enrolled in a German university or have a supervisor for their doctoral studies.

 - The FES also supports foreign applicants who are already studying, or doing their postgraduate studies, in Germany at the time of application.
-Up to 40 students from Africa, Asia, Latin America and Eastern Europe may qualify for the scholarship programme every year with the exception of those who are already receiving some support from public sources.
+Up to 40 students from Africa, Asia, Latin America and Eastern Europe may qualify for the scholarship programme every year except those already receiving some support from public sources.